 Remove a baker account#

-If you remove a baker in the desktop wallet, the node that is configured with the baker keys will stop baking after a cool-down period.
-The cool-down period is 7 days, which corresponds to 168 epochs.
+If you remove a baker in the desktop wallet, the node that is configured with the baker keys will stop baking after a cool-down period of three weeks.
 During this period, you’ll not be able update the stake.
-After the cool-down period, the amount that you previously staked is returned to your disposable balance.
+After the cool-down period, the amount that you previously staked is returned to your disposable balance at the next pay day.
 When you’ve removed the baker, it is recommended that you also remove the keys from the node.
 If you want to use the node for baking at a later point in time, you’ll then have to create a new set of baker keys.

 All transfers and transactions cost a fee, including staking and unstaking transactions.
 The fee is based on the set NRG for that transaction and the current exchange rate.
 The cost of transaction fees is stable in Euros, and therefore the price in CCD varies depending on the CCD to EUR exchange rate.
 The fee will always be deducted from the Balance of the account, so it is important to have some available CCDs to cover fees.
 A locked-for-staking balance cannot be used to pay for these transactions.
 You can see the fee in the transaction log.

 Go to Accounts, select the account that you no longer want to be a baker account then click More options.

 A message says Waiting for device.
 Please connect your Ledger.
 Connect the Ledger device to the computer and enter your PIN on the Ledger device.

 Press the right button to navigate to the Concordium app, and then press both buttons to open the app.
 The Ledger device says Concordium is ready.
 Wait for the message Ledger Nano S is ready or Ledger Nano S Plus is ready**in the Desktop Wallet and select **Submit.

 On the Ledger device, a message says Review transaction.
 Verify that the sender account is correct, and navigate to the right.
 The Ledger device says Remove baker from pool.
 Navigate to the right.